 Growing up in Jim Crow South during the Civil Rights Movement, I had a safe haven, quilting with my grandmother where I was embraced, important and special.
 These early memories prompted my nascent series of unique crocheted, ceramic sculptures, "Mending."
 Employing ordinary household or decorative pottery, broken and discarded, I combined traditional crafts into a dimensional woven tapestry, stripping both cloth and ceramic of their intended function.

 I am the founder of Crochet Jam, a community-arts project infused with folk-art traditions that foster a creative culture in cooperative relationships.
-Born in Kernersville, North Carolina, I earned a M.Div. from Duke University Divinity School in 1986.
+Born in Kernersville, North Carolina, I am earned a M.Div. from Duke University Divinity School in 1986.
 I was an artist-in-residence at the de Young Museum, the Djerassi Resident Artists Program, and the Vermont Studio Center.
 Grants and Awards include Artadia: The Fund for Art and Dialogue, NY, the San Francisco Foundation and the San Francisco Arts Commission Cultural Equity Program.
-I received the 2014 Eureka Fellow, awarded by the Fleishhacker Foundation in San Francisco.
+He received the 2014 Eureka Fellow, awarded by the Fleishhacker Foundation in San Francisco and a Pollack-Krasner Foundation Grant in 2021.
 My work has been featured in the LA Times, San Francisco Chronicle, 7×7 Magazine, Artnet, the San Francisco Examiner, and Brian Boucher’s Daily Dispatch.

 IMAGE: Cheesecake #2 2019, textiles, ceramics from CSULB ceramic program, 19 x 17 x 12 inches